 performed - any raster cells outside of the analysis mask will be

-have "no data" cell values.
-An analysis mask can be created from
+will have "no data" values.
+An analysis mask can be created from an

-analysis to the region within the coastline of Antarctica, so we'll
+to the region within the coastline of Antarctica, so we'll use the

 In the Spatial Analyst Option window, use the drop down menu in